-“Testing prophecy” or anything that anybody writes on this BLOG!
+“Testing prophecy” or anything that anybody says against the bible?

 Sure it was “nobler” for Jews in Berea to double-check what Paul referenced in the OT scripture (a), but these were unbelieving Jews that Paul was preaching the gospel to, the same doubters that beat him 3 times to the point of death!
 They were not Gentiles nor where they even Christians!
 Not one NT writer tells any Christian to “test prophecy against scripture” or even to “test prophecy against the bible.”
 Not one!
 Yet I’ve heard this stated 100s of times from church people!
 What does the bible actually say about “testing” what others say?
 You’ll see that I heavily document what I say, for those “doubting Thomas types” (b). <Notes> a) Acts 17:11, b) John 20:24-28.